Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/weight_paint/editing.rst

 Normalize
 =========

-This tool only works on the active Vertex Group.
+This tool only works on the active vertex group.
 All vertices keep their relative weights, but the entire set of weights is scaled up such that the highest weight value is 1.0.

 .. figure:: /images/sculpt-paint_weight-paint_weight-tools_normalize-example.png